What is Public Cloud?

 Find the Cloud Solution That Fits Your Business

-In the end, the most important question to ask when contemplating potential cloud solutions is this: What is public cloud capable of providing my business; would private cloud or a hybrid cloud solution be a better fit for my needs right now?
-Public clouds offer many benefits in terms of cost and ease of deployment and may provide the best return on your investment when compared to more cost-intensive private and hybrid solutions.
-But if other options seem like the clear choice, then those are the ones you should further explore.
+In the end, the most important question to ask when contemplating potential cloud solutions is this: What is a public cloud capable of providing my business; would a private cloud or a hybrid cloud solution be a better fit for my needs right now?

 After all, there’s a reason that more businesses use the public cloud than any other cloud structure, and with Gigamon, you can take the benefits of public cloud computing further than ever before.